ChongYep/Deepseek-harness-mobile/README.md

 # DeepSeek Harness Mobile

-The [DeepSeek Harness](https://github.com/deepseek-ai/deepseek-harness) agent, running **on your Android phone** — a SillyTavern-style mobile chat UI over a real on-device agent that reads files, runs commands, and edits code.
+The [DeepSeek Harness](https://github.com/deepseek-ai/deepseek-harness) agent, running **on your Android phone** — a mobile chat UI over a real on-device agent that reads files, runs commands, and edits code.
 No cloud round-trip: the agent, your files, and your model key all stay on the device.

 English | [中文](README.zh.md)